William-Yeh/ansible-prometheus/README.md

  - Bare bone configuration (*real* configuration should be left to user's template files; see **Usage** section below).

-To keep this role simple, use the following roles if you want to install other Prometheus exporters:
+To keep this role simple, this role only installs 3 components: Prometheus server, Node exporter, and Alertmanager.
+Use the following roles if you want to install other Prometheus exporters:

 - **[William-Yeh.consul_exporter](https://galaxy.ansible.com/William-Yeh/consul_exporter/)**
 - **[williamyeh.mongodb_exporter](https://galaxy.ansible.com/williamyeh/mongodb_exporter/)**